govindrai/phase-0-handbook/changing-cohorts.md

 ## Repeating in Phase 0

-If you are having a hard time working through the content, you may opt to repeat a unit (Unit 1: Weeks 1-3, Unit 2: Weeks 4-6, Unit 3: Weeks 7-9).
+If you are having a hard time working through the content, or if you don't do well on the timed assessment in Week 7, your teacher may decide you need to repeat.
 Repeating gives you a second chance to complete the challenges you struggled with or did not complete.

-Here are a few things to note if you are considering repeating a unit of Phase 0:
+Some students join the cohort immediately following their current cohort (repeating three weeks of material), and others join later cohorts, depending on the recommendation of their teacher.

-* There is a $250 change fee because your spot in your original cohort will go unfilled.
-(You should receive an invoice within 2 weeks of processing)
+You might also voluntarily choose to repeat.
+For this option, note that there is a $250 change fee, because your spot in your original cohort will go unfilled.
+(You should receive an invoice within 2 weeks of processing).

+Either way, only one repeat is allowed.
+Students who need to repeat more than once are likely to be asked to leave the program, unless there are extenuating circumstances.

+If you are repeating:

 * You will need to submit all work for the prior units again in your new course.
 * You must re-do all GPS and Code Review challenges for the weeks you are repeating.
-* You may only repeat once during Phase 0.

-If repeating is an option you want to explore more, please message your teacher in the [Canvas inbox](https://devbootcamp.instructure.com) to discuss it.
+If repeating is an option you want to explore more, please message your teacher to discuss it.

-If you are behind, your teacher may require you to repeat.
-If this is the case, the $250 fee will not be charged.

 ## Deferring to a Later Cohort